 The average corporate tax rate is the average of the corporate tax rates that, as at the date that the estimation is made, will apply during the 5 year period commencing on the first day of the disclosure year in question.

-The equity beta is 0.61.

-The debt issuance costs are 0.35%.
+[’Equity beta’ is [XX].]

-The tax-adjusted market risk premium is, for a 5 year period commencing on the first day of-
+[’Tax-adjusted market risk premium’ is, for a 5 year period commencing on the first day of a disclosure year, [XX]%.]

-the disclosure year 2011, 7.1%; and

-a disclosure year thereafter, 7.0%.

 Methodology for estimating risk-free rate